FarronF/limerick-council-meetings/meetings/2018/01/22-Full Meeting of Limerick City and County Council/Minutes Special Meeting - Full Meeting of Limerick City and County Council - 4 December 2017.md

 outlined a number of issues for consideration by the Members in relation to a possible

-submission on their behalf on this matter, as follows:--- 3
+submission on their behalf on this matter, as follows:
+---
+3

 **Population Allocation:**